 The ruse worked.
 Despite feeling something wasn’t quite right, Isaac accepted that the man before him was indeed Esau.
 He mistakenly gave Jacob the blessing he intended to go to Esau.
 When Esau returned and found out what had taken place, he cried out, “He already took my birthright and now he gets my blessing too?”
 He was so angry he vowed to kill Jacob.
 Wasting no time, Rebekah sent Jacob away to protect him from Esau telling Isaac she wanted Jacob to find a wife from her tribe vs. the local girls from among whom Esau had chosen a wife.

-Despite being God’s chosen men, Abraham, Isaac and Jacob were all three flawed men with troubling relationship patterns.
-Jacob learned the art of deception from his mother and from his father he learned to show merciless favoritism.
-Jacob thought he was a good manipulator until he met his uncle, Laban.
-Laban had a daughter, named Rachel whom Jacob loved the moment he met her.
+Jacob learned the art of deception from his mother and from his father he learned to show merciless favoritism, so Jacob thought he was a pretty good manipulator, that is, until he met, Laban.
+Laban had a daughter, named Rachel.
+Jacob loved Rachel the moment he met her.
 Jacob agreed to work for Laban for seven years to earn Rachel as his bride.
-But after the seven years were up and the marriage was consummated – surprise, surprise – the woman in bed with Jacob was not Rachel but Leah, Laban’s older daughter.
-While Rachel was beautiful, Leah was not, and Jacob despised her.
-Nonetheless, he found himself married to Leah and was forced to work another seven years to make Rachel his bride.
-Jacob’s love for Rachel and displeasure with Leah would lead to generational family strife.
+But after the seven years were up and the marriage was consummated – surprise, surprise – the woman in bed with Jacob the morning after was not Rachel at all.
+It was Laban’s older daughter, Leah.
+Leah had never appealed to Jacob.
+In truth, he despised her.
+Nonetheless, now he found himself married to Leah.
+Having had sex with her, he had no choice but to remain with her.
+But Laban had a solution.
+Jacob would be forced to commit to seven more years of work to Laban if he wanted Rachel as a second wife.
+Jacob agreed, however, his love for Rachel and hatred for Leah would lead to generational family strife for his family.

 Through a combination of his two wives and their two handmaids, Jacob fathered thirteen children – twelve boys and one girl.
 Jacob lavished Rachel with unabashed love and continued to publically despise Leah.
 He did the same with Leah’s children and those he fathered through the handmaids.
 But he showed obvious favoritism toward Rachel’s older son, Joseph.